balena-io/docs/pages/installing/gettingStarted-Humming.md

 Now in Win32DiskImager, click on the folder icon to select which `.img` file you wish to burn.
 A file browser window will open and you will need to select your hummingBoard image from the Downloads folder.
 It should be the extracted version and named something like this `resin-myApp-0.1.0-0.0.14.img`.

-Next insert your SD card into your host computer and in the Win32DiskImager GUI, select your SD card when it appears.
+Next insert your SD card into your computer and in the Win32DiskImager GUI, select your SD card when it appears.

 __NOTE:__ Be very careful to make sure that you have selected the right SD card.
 Double check this!!
 Otherwise you could end up writing over your host machines harddisk.